 Written by Amy Zhang

 I’m a walking contradiction.
-On one hand, I’ll be the first to put dudes in their place for inappropriately harassing one of my girls on the dance floor and yet in the same night; will happily shake my ass to lyrics like “you’re such a fucking hoe, I love it.”
+On one hand, I’ll be the first to put dudes in their place for inappropriately harassing a femme groover on the dance floor and yet in the same night; will happily shake my ass to lyrics like “you’re such a fucking hoe, I love it.”

 So the question that begs to be answered:

-How can you be a feminist and love problematic music?
+How can you be a feminist with your problematic music taste?